johnthagen/clion-cppcheck/README.md

 - Parse `--xml` output instead of text output.
 (Contribution by @firewave)
 - Fixed scanning of files with whitespaces in name.
 (Contribution by @firewave)
+- Only scan files which actually exist.
+(Contribution by @firewave)

 ### 1.5.1 - 2020-11-12